MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/create-a-category.md

 6. Select the **Organization** for the category.
 By default, it is assigned to a default organization.

     > [!Note]
-    > If your instance is Multi-Tenant enabled, refer [Enabling Global Content across multi-tenant enabled instances](../../content-management-overview.md#enabling-global-content-across-multi-tenant-enabled-instances), to have a common content enabled for organizations
+    > If your instance is Multi-Tenant enabled, refer [Enabling Global Content across organizations](../../content-management-overview.md#enabling-global-content-across-organizations), to have a common content enabled for organizations

 7. Click or tap on the **Create** button to create a new category.